-Before the Roman conquest, the Celtic cult was in charge of the Druids, who were priests who undertook their vocation from their youth.
+Before the Roman conquest, celtic cult was in charge of the Druids, who were priests who undertook their vocation from their youth.
 These cults were carried out in their localities, in the mountains, forests and waters, worshipping their different divinities, where the cultural process known as “syncretism” had been presented.
 They worshipped mountains, forests and waters because they believed that in each of them resided a God and therefore were sacred areas.

 For example, the God of the mountain was called “Dumias“, in the water lived the Goddess “Viva“, “Deva“, “Devona” or “Divina“.
 In addition, within the trees, which were also venerable, their God was called “Vosges”.
 Therefore, the Gauls believed that the great oak tree was a supreme and respected being.
 Likewise, they had a deep respect and adoration for horses, bulls, wild boar, as well as the crow.